johnrm174/model-railway-signalling/README.md

 > You have been warned!

 * New Feature - Ability to interlock points with occupied Track Sections (representing Track Circuits).
+* Improvement - Signals can now be created with or without the 'signal passed' and 'approached' buttons.
 * Improvement - The entire point is highlighted when 'track circuits' are occupied (more prototypical).
-* Improvement - Signals can now be created with or without the 'signal passed' and 'approached' buttons.
-* Styles improvement - You can now specify/change the colour of Signal Posts (individually or globally).
+* Improvement - You can now specify/change the colour of Signal Posts (individually or globally).
+* Bugfix - Changes to MQTT connect and disconnect to address resiliance issues on layout load

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)